 That’s why many organizations—both big and small—are turning to Learning Management Systems (LMS) to educate employees in a way that’s streamlined, convenient, and far more engaging than the traditional classroom approach.

-To put it simply, a Learning Management System (LMS) is a way to easily deploy e-learning options (mainly, online courses) to an audience and then track their progress on those courses.
+To put it simply, a Learning Management System (LMS) is a platform that deploys elearning resources (mainly, online courses) to an audience and uses reports to track their progress on those courses.

 Using an LMS, you can add and even create courses, assign them to specific people or teams, monitor progress and measure performance, and even generate detailed reports to understand and share how those learning initiatives are panning out.